Hidden states of matter

 A hidden state of matter is a state of matter which cannot be reached under ergodic conditions, and is therefore distinct from known thermodynamic phases of the material.
-Examples exist in condensed matter systems, and are typically reached by the non-ergodic conditions created through laser photo excitation.
+Examples exist in condensed matter systems, and are typically reached by the non-ergodic conditions created through laser photoexcitation.

 Short-lived hidden states of matter have also been reported in crystals using lasers.
 Recently a persistent hidden state was discovered in a crystal of Tantalum(IV) sulfide (TaS_{2}), where the state is stable at low temperatures.

 A hidden state of matter is not to be confused with hidden order, which exists in equilibrium, but is not immediately apparent or easily observed.

 Using ultrashort laser pulses impinging on solid state matter, the system may be knocked out of equilibrium so that not only are the individual subsystems out of equilibrium with each other but also internally.
 Under such conditions, new states of matter may be created which are not otherwise reachable under equilibrium, ergodic system evolution.

 Such states are usually unstable and decay very rapidly, typically in nanoseconds or less.
 The difficulty is in distinguishing a genuine hidden state from one which is simply out of thermal equilibrium.

 Probably the first instance of a photoinduced state is described for the organic molecular compound TTF-CA, which turns from neutral to ionic species as a result of excitation by laser pulses.
 However, a similar transformation is also possible by the application of pressure, so strictly speaking the photoinduced transition is not to a hidden state under the definition given in the introductory paragraph.
 A few further examples are given in ref.